polio-nanopore/realtime-polio/README.md

 ## Troubleshooting

-If you're having issues running the pipeline, and you're certain the checklist has been ticked off, check out some common [issues on the wiki](https://github.com/aineniamh/realtime-polio/wiki).
+If you're having issues running the pipeline, and you're certain the checklist has been tickedá, check out some common [issues on the wiki](https://github.com/aineniamh/realtime-polio/wiki)

 ## License